-Although the University is anxious to provide Emergency grants to students, we felt it prudent to hold off in finalizing plans for awards until we received guidance from The US Department of Education.
+Although the University was anxious to immediately provide Emergency grants to students, we felt it prudent to hold off in finalizing plans for awards until we received guidance from The US Department of Education.
 The guidance issued on April 21, 2020 advising that these emergency grant funds could only be issued to students who were eligible to receive Title IV financial aid, necessitated a revision to our process and awarding plans.
 Additionally, we sought guidance on the tax implication and treatment of grants to ensure that we could properly fulfill our reporting requirements.
-Our plans for awarding were finalized on May 11, 2020 and a communication sent to students regarding our process and eligibility for Cares Act Emergency Grants.
+Our plans for awarding were finalized on May 11, 2020 and a communication sent to students by email regarding our process and eligibility for Cares Act Emergency Grants.

-As a requirement of being eligible to receive funds under the CARES act, a student must be eligible to participate in programs under Section 484 in Title IV of the Higher Education Act of 1965 as amended, and that they not be enrolled in an on-line program.
+As a requirement of being eligible to receive funds under the CARES act, a student must be eligible to participate in programs under Section 484 in Title IV of the Higher Education Act of 1965 as amended, and they cannot be enrolled in an on-line program.
 As of March 13, 2020, the date that the State of Emergency was declared by President Trump there were 8,429 students at the University of Vermont who could be eligible.